shahramyalameha/burai/docs/source/usage/explorer.rst

 By selecting the left menu of home tab, users can control the files.

 .. image:: ../../img/imgWindowStructure_leftmenu.png
-   :scale: 20 %
+   :scale: 40 %
    :align: center
 |
-.. csv-table:: Layout of BURAI's window
+.. csv-table:: Left menu of home tab
     :header: "No.", "Name", "explanation of showed list"
     :widths: 10, 10, 35